Vito Volterra: Biography

 After World War I, Volterra turned his attention to the application of his mathematical ideas to biology, principally reiterating and developing the work of Pierre François Verhulst.
 An outcome of this period is the Lotka–Volterra equations.

 Volterra is the only person who was a plenary speaker in the International Congress of Mathematicians four times (1900, 1908, 1920, 1928).

+Volterra was an International Member of the United States National Academy of Sciences and the American Philosophical Society.

 In 1922, he joined the opposition to the Fascist regime of Benito Mussolini and in 1931 he was one of only 12 out of 1,250 professors who refused to take a mandatory oath of loyalty.
-His political philosophy can be seen from a postcard he sent in the 1930s, on which he wrote what can be seen as an epitaph for Mussolini's Italy: Empires die, but Euclid’s theorems keep their youth forever.
-However, Volterra was no radical firebrand; he might have been equally appalled if the leftist opposition to Mussolini had come to power, since he was a lifelong royalist and nationalist.
+His political philosophy can be seen in a postcard he sent in the 1930s, on which he wrote what can be seen as an epitaph for Mussolini's Italy: Empires die, but Euclid’s theorems keep their youth forever.
+However, Volterra was no radical firebrand; he might have been equally appalled if the leftist opposition to Mussolini had come to power since he was a lifelong royalist and nationalist.
 As a result of his refusal to sign the oath of allegiance to the fascist government he was compelled to resign his university post and his membership of scientific academies, and, during the following years, he lived largely abroad, returning to Rome just before his death.

-In 1936, he had been appointed a member of the Pontifical Academy of Sciences, on the initiative of founder Agostino Gemelli.
+In 1936, he was appointed a member of the Pontifical Academy of Sciences, on the initiative of founder Agostino Gemelli.

 He died in Rome on 11 October 1940.
 He is buried in the Ariccia Cemetery.
-The Academy organised his funeral.
+The Pontifical Academy organised his funeral and its President Carlo Somigliana edited a long obituary in the Osservatore romano on 12 October 1940.

 Family

 In 1900 he married Virginia Almagia, a cousin.
 Their son Edoardo Volterra (1904–1984) was a famous historian of Roman law.

-Volterra also had a daughter, Luisa Volterra, who married Umberto d'Ancona.
-D'Ancona piqued his father-in-law's interest in biomathematics when he showed Vito a set of data regarding populations of different species of fish on the Adriatic Sea, where decreased fishing activity from the war had led to an increase in the populations of predatory fish species.
+Volterra also had a daughter, Luisa Volterra, who married the biologist Umberto D'Ancona.
+D'Ancona piqued his father-in-law's interest in biomathematics when he showed Vito a set of data regarding populations of different species of fish in the Adriatic Sea, where decreased fishing activity from the war had led to an increase in the populations of predatory fish species.
 Vito published an analysis of the dynamics of interacting species of fish the next year.